Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Experiments

-With the notable exception of Kinship, \alg{SPECTRUM} outperforms neural network methods in MRR and Hit@10, while consistently offering a significantly faster runtime ($\sim 100$x improvement) and more efficient memory usage.
-Note that the results in Table \ref{tab:knowledgeCompletionResults} were obtained using a compute node with a V100 GPU (30Gb memory, 40 CPUs) for the SOTA experiments, as initial attempts on a 6Gb GPU failed.
-In contrast, the results reported for \alg{SPECTRUM} were obtained on a laptop with 12 CPUs.
-The runtime for NCRL excludes the additional cost of hyperparameter tuning (6 hyperparameters need tuning), while SPECTRUM was run with fixed hyperparameters (fixed $M=20 \times [\text{number of relations}]$ and fixed $\varepsilon = 0.01$).
-The poor memory scaling of NCRL meant that it ran out of memory even on a relatively small dataset (the FB15K-237 dataset with $\sim 10^4$ facts).
-This implies that NCRL would not scale to the CAD ($\sim 10^5$) or Yelp ($\sim 10^6$) datasets in Section~\ref{sec:PSLexperiments}.
-Finally, \alg{SPECTRUM} offers a key advantage when it comes to explainability -- it orders these rules by their contribution to the theory utility.
+\paragraph{Discussion} The results for SPECTRUM in Table \ref{tab:combined_metrics_runtimes} were obtained using only CPU hardware, whereas all other baselines required a 30Gb GPU, as initial attempts on a 6Gb GPU failed.
+Furthermore, the runtime for NCRL excludes the additional cost of hyperparameter tuning (6 hyperparameters to tune), while SPECTRUM was run with fixed hyperparameters on all datasets.
+Further, note that NCRL ran out of memory on the FB15K-237 dataset ($\sim 10^4$ facts), implying that it would not scale to the CAD ($\sim 10^5$) or Yelp ($\sim 10^6$) datasets.
+We hypothesise that SPECTRUM outperforms neural models like NCRL because the latter generate very large rule sets (see Results), many of which are low-quality and only add noise.
+The size of the theory makes it difficult to identify which rules add noise.
+In contrast, SPECTRUM only includes rules better than random chance ($\frac{\precision{\Rule} \cdot \symmetry{\Rule}}{\prior{\Rule}} > 1$), and ranks all rules by utility and selects at most the top $M |\mathcal{P}|$ to form a compact, expressive theory.